makerdao/community/governance/polls/Offboard ZRX-A - October 4, 2021.md

 ## Review

 The community can vote in this poll to express support or opposition to the following changes:
-* Lower the LRC-A [Liquidation Penalty (chop)](https://makerdao.world/en/learn/governance/param-liquidation-penalty/) to 0%.
+* Lower the ZRX-A [Liquidation Penalty (chop)](https://makerdao.world/en/learn/governance/param-liquidation-penalty/) to 0%.
-* Set [Debt Ceiling (line)](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) for LRC-A to 0.
+* Set [Debt Ceiling (line)](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) for ZRX-A to 0.
 * Set duration of dss-lerp for liquidation ratio to 60 days
 * Set end parameter of dss-lerp for liquidation ratio for each vault type as the following; highest collateral ratio vault within each vault type which has a higher debt than 15,000 dai multiplied with 1.5, rounded on hundred.